Daughters of haifa

 DATE: 2015

 Six women—three mother/daughter pairs of different ethnic and religious backgrounds—were photographed living everyday life in and around Haifa.
-At the end of the summer, each woman was shown the same selection of images from her life as well as the lives of the other women documented. some of the images are included in this photo essay, others are not. visual aids often trigger more intimate answers, in the form of memories or personal experiences. this is why i chose to pursue photo elicitations with each individual woman—I wanted to learn how she views herself as well as the other women, and i wanted to hear it in her own words.
+At the end of the summer, each woman was shown the same selection of images from her life as well as the lives of the other women documented. some of the images are included in this photo essay, others are not.
+Visual aids often trigger more intimate answers, in the form of memories or personal experiences.
+This is why i chose to pursue photo elicitations with each individual woman—I wanted to learn how she views herself as well as the other women, and i wanted to hear it in her own words.

-some of the women suggested that the war between Israel and Gaza—which began (again) after i started this project—might present a city under conditions that aren’t the norm.
+Some of the women suggested that the war between Israel and Gaza—which began (again) after I started this project—might present a city under conditions that aren’t the norm.